Skip to main content

 2. Return of capital is a choice

-1. shareholders’ initial investment, plus
+1. Shareholders’ initial investment, plus

-2. the value of the unrealized appreciation, over its lifetime, if any.
+2. The value of the unrealized appreciation, over its lifetime, if any.

 For tax purposes, both sources are considered return of capital (“RoC”).